JoeyRudd/ai-fitness-coach/knowledge_base/04_strength_training_basics.md

 ## Fitness Resources and Learning Materials

-**Where can I learn more about fitness?** Beyond following the influencers above, here are additional resources:
+**Where can I learn more about fitness?** Beyond following the creators and influencers above, here are additional resources:

 **Online Learning Platforms:**
 - YouTube channels of the recommended coaches for free content